Article: The Journey: Buddhism and Shamanism at the Crossroads

 However, Mircea Eliade, who has written extensively on shamanism and shamanic experience, points to the Sanskrit word śramaṇa, which refers to a wandering monastic or holy figure.
 That word has spread to many Central Asian languages along with Buddhism, and could be the ultimate origin of the Tungusic word.
 This particular etymology indicates an ancient interface between shamanic and Buddhist wisdom systems – and it is of great interest to our enterprise of bringing together these two traditions in the modern context.

 The general definition of the word shaman that Ronald Hutton offers in his book, Shamans: Siberian Shamanism and the Western Imagination is a helpful one.
 The word shaman refers to “anybody who contacts a spirit world while in an altered state of consciousness – particularly on the behalf of others.”
 What the shaman “knows” is the nature of the spirit world – the spirits of nature, the spirits of human beings, and the spirits of other forms of beings who, according to shamanic understanding, influence the affairs of humans.
-The shaman uses this knowledge to heal, guide, divine, mediate, and educate the community in which he or she lives.
+The shaman uses this knowledge to heal, guide, divine, mediate, and educate the community in which they live.
 Shamans are the doctors, priests, psychopomps, and teachers of their communities.

 They accomplish these tasks with the help of the spirits they establish contact with by altering their state of consciousness through dreams, the use of repetitive sound, or the ingestion of psychotropic plants.
 The spirits generally take the forms of nature – so the shaman may have spirit guides in the form of a hawk, a bear or a plant.
 Through repeated encounters with these guides, the shaman comes to understand the spirits’ particular skills and capacities.
 Forays into the spirit world provide them with the information they need to accomplish particular tasks required of them.